 On flights from the three cities, you will get a lie-flat seat.
 If you are travelling solo, try to snag one of these ‘throne’ seats to feel like royalty.

-This oneworld airline offers a high-frequency schedule between Australia and Hong Kong and onto a wide network of destinations, comfortable lie-flat Business Class seats, and generous award availability.
+During normal scheduling, this oneworld airline offers a high-frequency schedule between Australia and Hong Kong and onto a wide network of destinations.
+You’ll enjoy a comfortable lie-flat Business Class seat and a solid (but not outstanding) onboard experience.

-Cathay is progressively introducing its newest fuel-efficient Airbus A350s to Australian routes, including Melbourne and Brisbane, so opt for those if you can to reduce jet lag.
+Cathay has progressively introduced its fuel-efficient Airbus A350s to Australian routes, including Sydney, Melbourne and Brisbane.
+You’ll get less jetlag if you opt for those over a 777 or A330.

-If you want to save some points on a trip to Europe, then flying for cheaper with Qantas or Emirates will set you back 112,000-128,000 points.
+If you want to save some points on a trip to Europe, then you can save more than 12,000 points by flying with Qantas or Emirates instead.

-You can fly the Dreamliner direct from Melbourne to Santiago or from Sydney with a short layover in Auckland.
+You can fly the Dreamliner nonstop from Melbourne to Santiago or from Sydney with a short layover in Auckland.
+Some Sydney flights were to go nonstop from June 2020, but this has obviously been delayed for now.

-You could also choose to fly Qantas direct from Sydney to Santiago and save 8,000 points.
+You could also choose to fly Qantas nonstop from Sydney to Santiago and save almost 11,000 points.
+That would actually be my recommendation.

 Do you live on the East Coast and have any suggestions for a good use of Qantas Points from your home base?